South Asia Studies Program

 South Asia Studies acquaints students with South Asian civilizations through an interdisciplinary study of the languages, literatures, histories, religions, arts, social and political institutions, and cultural patterns

 The Indus River Valley civilization (3300-1300 BCE), situated in what is now Pakistan, was one of the world's great ancient civilizations.
-Today known as South Asia, the Asian subcontinent stretches from east to west from Afghanistan and Pakistan through India to Bangladesh and on to Northeast India and from north to south from Nepal and Bhutan in the Himalayas to Sri Lanka and the Maldives in the Indian Ocean.
+Today, the South Asian subcontinent, the region that stretches from Afghanistan through Pakistan and India to Bangladesh (and onto Northeast India) and from Nepal and Bhutan in the Himalayas to Sri Lanka and the Maldives in the Indian Ocean, is known as South Asia.
 Governments of these eight countries comprise the South Asian Association for Regional Cooperation.
-South Asia Studies is the study of this region, its cultures, histories, languages, literature, politics, religions, societies, and people, including those living outside of the region.
+South Asia Studies is the study of this region, its cultures, languages, and people, including in the South Asian diaspora.

-One out of every four people on earth, one fourth of humanity, is South Asian.
-South Asia has contributed greatly to the arts, humanities, and social sciences of the world.
-The subcontinent has produced a large body of knowledge on artistic, linguistic, and literary practices; on varieties of colonialism and imperialism; on the political construction of national and religious identities; on the intersections of ethnicity, gender, and politics; and on violence and non-violence.
+South Asia has contributed richly to the arts, humanities, and social, political, and religious thought of the world.
+The South Asian subcontinent has produced a large body of knowledge on artistic, linguistic, and literary practices; on varieties of imperialism; on the social construction of political and religious identities; on the intersections of economics, ethnicity, gender; and on conflict and peace.

-South Asia Studies is an ideal liberal arts concentration because the subjects of inquiry are complex and challenging and because the methods of inquiry are interdisciplinary.
+We consider South Asia Studies to be an ideal liberal arts concentration because the subjects of inquiry are complex and challenging and because the methods of inquiry are necessarily interdisciplinary.
 Students learn to think multi-contextually and at the intersection of disciplines.
-Students learn different ways of knowing.
+Students also learn different ways of knowing.
+For centuries, South Asia has developed its own ways of knowing.
 The South Asia Studies Program allows students to learn both European and South Asian epistemologies.
 At the same time, students are required to focus on a single method, such as literary analysis, or a single thematic focus, such as international development.
 Students learn intercultural skills, including how to communicate in South Asian languages.